-In 2003, Professor Kearins relocated to Auckland to take up the position as Professor of Management at AUT, and successive roles as Head of the Management Department, Director of Postgraduate Programmes and Associate Dean Research in the Faculty of Business and Law.
-She has since also led the development of programmes in environmental management and sustainability.
+In 2003, Professor Kearins took up the position as Professor of Management at AUT, and successive roles as Head of the Management Department, Director of Postgraduate Programmes, Associate Dean Research and Deputy Dean in the Faculty of Business, Economics and Law.

-She has co-authored a series of papers on business education for sustainability, and was principal investigator on a Marsden-funded project investigating New Zealand business and sustainability.
-She is an Associate Investigator on Dr Helen Tregidga's Marsden funded fast start project on corporate greenwash and counter narratives, and has been joint-recipient of several international awards for cases on New Zealand businesses, which have been used in business schools around the world.
+Her research is in the area of business and sustainability, stakeholder engagement and business education.
+She was principal investigator on a Marsden-funded project investigating New Zealand business and sustainability.
+She was an Associate Investigator on Dr Helen Tregidga's Marsden funded fast-start project on corporate greenwash and counter narratives, and has been joint-recipient of several international awards for cases on New Zealand businesses, which have been used in business schools around the world.

-In 2006-2007, she was Chair of the US-based Academy of Management’s Organisations and the Natural Environment Division.
-Today, she is a member of the Academy's Board of Governors, and is a regional representative and Director of the Australian and New Zealand Academy of Management, as well as serving on several editorial boards.
-She has also authored over 100 academic papers, with more than 50 appearing in refereed journals, and recently co-edited ‘Thesis Survivor Stories’ offering practical advice on getting through PhD and masters theses.
+In 2006-2007, she was Chair of the US-based Academy of Management’s Organisations and the Natural Environment Division and later served on the Academy's Board of Governors, and is currently President of the Australian and New Zealand Academy of Management, as well as serving on several editorial boards.
+She has also authored over 100 academic papers, with more than 50 appearing in refereed journals, and co-edited ‘Thesis Survivor Stories’ offering practical advice on getting through PhD and master's theses.

 Last updated: 07-Mar-2017 10.00am